Narrative Explorations

 Pathfinders Neuromuscular Alliance provides social and support services, a range of information guides, events and outreach, and campaign on issues that matter to adults living with muscle-weakening conditions.

-In Summer 2024 we will be recruiting three Community Researchers - people with lived experience of respiratory illness who live on or with ventilation (technologies that support breathing).
-These paid roles will involve joining the wider Cripping Breath research team, undertaking data collection and analyses, as well as supporting other project activities.
-You do not need to have had experience of research before, as all learning and training will be provided.
+In Autumn 2024 we recruited our Community Researchers - people with lived experience of respiratory illness who live on or with ventilation (technologies that support breathing).
+These paid roles involve joining the wider Cripping Breath research team, undertaking data collection and analyses, as well as supporting other project activities.
+We used this animation, made by Inertia Creative, as a key recruitment tool.